 - Residential Contractor Class C: For the alteration, addition, repair, demolition, or construction on one- and two-family dwellings.

 Your application will take seven to 10 days to review once it is submitted online.
 It may take up to 14 days if you mail in your application.
+You may also need to get bond insurance or a surety bond before you can begin construction on any projects, either from your insurance company or an independent bonding company.
+Your city planning department or licensing board will have more information on which bonds you may need.

 Licensing and Registration Fee Summary